 - a felony crime involving injury to a child,

-- an offense where the defendant had a firearm and injured someone,
+- an offense where you had a firearm and injured someone,

 - an offense which resulted in a victim dying or sustaining substantial bodily harm, or